ruuda/blog/posts/build-system-insights.md

 The idea of using an immutable store for caching does not need to stop at the module level.
-A compiler can be considered a build system, where intermediate representations of functions or even individual expressions form a graph of build targets.
+A compiler can be thought of as a build system, where intermediate representations of functions or even individual expressions form a graph of build targets.
 Incremental compilation and the possibility of a responsive [language server][lngsrv]